Yomut: Etymology

 According to Soltansha Atanyyazov in Şejere (Türkmeniň nesil daragty) (Ashgabat: Turan-1, 1994, p.
 148, in Turkmen), several interpretations of the origin of the ethnonym Yomut have been proposed.

 The Turkmen scholar Nazar Yomudskii suggested that it derives from the name of a progenitor, Söýünhan, a descendant of Salyr Ghazan, whose son Ýomut is said to have lived at the end of the 12th and beginning of the 13th century.

 The ethnographer Ata Jykyýew recorded two folk legends about the meaning of the name.
 According to the first, the word comes from ýowm it, meaning "dog’s lair."
 The story goes that a woman gave birth to a child while on the move, wrapped the baby, and placed it in a dog’s den.
 The people who descended from this child came to be called ýowmit–ýowmut–ýomut.
 According to the second legend, the word comes from ýow ("enemy") and mut ("defeated, subdued"), meaning "one who defeats the enemy."

 Another explanation, proposed by the Hungarian scholar Ármin Vámbéry in the mid-19th century, links the ethnonym to the Old Turkic word yom, meaning “people,” “tribe,” or “clan,” combined with the pluralising suffix –ut.
 Although yom in this sense has not survived in modern Turkmen, it appears in words such as ýumak (“bundle of wool”), ýumruk (“fist”), ýumalak (“round object”), and ýumurtga (“egg”).
 In Uyghur, ýumut meant “group” or “assembly,” while in Old Turkic languages, words like ýumgy and ýumgylyg meant “gathering” or “collection.”

 Clement Augustus de Bode (1848) observed that the Yomut and Goklan tribes regarded themselves as descendants of a free woman.
 This social distinction aligns with the first folk legend recorded by Ata Jykyýew, in which the Yomut are said to descend from a child placed in a dog’s den, emphasizing noble or free ancestry.

 The exact meaning of the name Yomut remains uncertain.

-Khvia Khanate
+Khiva Khanate

 It is said that at the end of the reign of Shahgazi Khan (c.
 1181 x. - 1767) the Yomuts and Choudors captured Khiva.
 As a result of attempts at resistance, the khan was overthrown from the throne.

 In the same year, some of the dignitaries, hostile towards Muhammad Emin-inak, began to fight against him.
 For this reason, the inak went to the yomuts, (but) after 18 days Abd-us-Sattar-bai was brought from there.
 At this time, the dominance of the Yomuts already crossed all borders, and their cruelty and oppression burdened the population to the extreme (fukara).